Dianette

 If less than 12 hours have passed since your last pill was due, take it as soon as you remember and continue taking Dianette when you should.
 This may mean taking 2 pills on the same day, though this is unlikely to cause harm.
 You should remain protected if you take the forgotten pill within the 12-hour window.

-If 12 hours or more hours have elapsed since you were due your pill, or if you have missed more than one of your pills, you may not be protected against unwanted pregnancy and should use an additional form of contraception, such as condoms, for 7 days.
+If 12 hours or more have elapsed since you were due your pill, or if you have missed more than one of your pills, you may not be protected against unwanted pregnancy and should use an additional form of contraception, such as condoms, for 7 days.
 Take the last missed pill in the pack as soon as you remember and continue to take Dianette as you normally would.
-This may mean taking 2 pills on the same day, though this unlikely to harm you.
+This may mean taking 2 pills on the same day, though this is unlikely to harm you.

-If you are late to begin a new strip of pills or increase your break to longer than 7 days, your protection may be reduced.
+If you are late beginning a new strip of pills or increase your break to longer than 7 days, your protection may be reduced.
 If you had unprotected sex during the 7-day break, speak to your doctor or pharmacist for advice.
 You may need to consider emergency contraception.
 You will need to use an additional form of contraception, such as a condom, for 7 days.

 Accidentally taking more than one Dianette pill is unlikely to harm you, though it may increase your risk of side effects such as nausea, vomiting or vaginal bleeding.
 If you take more Dianette than you should, speak to your doctor.